headwirecom/aemdispatcher/README.md

 2. Login to Vagrant: "vagrant ssh" from anywhere in the project
 3. Become root with "sudo -s"
 4. Go to the scripts folder: "cd /home/vagrant/sync/scripts"
-5. Run the script with the configuration folder name as first parameter and "local" as second parameter: "./update-dispatcher-conf.sh <configuration folder name> local"
+5. Run the script with the configuration folder name as first parameter and "local" as second parameter: "./update-dispatcher-conf.sh &lt;configuration folder name> local"
 6. Check that the HTTP service did restart successfully

 **Attention**: in order to deploy your own configuration you need to do a **local** update otherwise the configuration is taken from the cloned GIT repository under /home/git/aemdispatcher.